-- Abusive Parents: Marries and rapes his daughters and scarifies his sons to the Others.
+- Abusive Parents: Forcibly marries and rapes his daughters and sacrifices his sons to the Others.

 - Berserk Button: Being called a bastard or a niggard will send him into a rage.

-- Big Screwed-Up Family: With a patriach like him, that's an understatement.
+- Big, Screwed-Up Family: With a patriarch like him, that's an understatement.

-- Deal With The Others: Sacrifices his sons to the Others, so they don't come after him and his wives.
+- Deal with the Devil: Sacrifices his sons to the Others, so they don't come after him and his wives.